 Where t = 2, the lower of either (a) Pre Trigger Amountt = (£2000/MW) or (b) a sum equivalent to the Cancellation Charge (and if not known an estimate of this) which would apply in the Financial Year which is 3 Financial Years prior to the Financial Year in which the Charging Date occurs.

 Where t ≥ 3 up to Trigger Date,the lower of either (a) Pre Trigger Amountt = (£3000/MW) or (b) a sum equivalent to the Cancellation Charge (and if not known an estimate of this) which would apply in the Financial Year which is 3 Financial Years prior to the Financial Year in which the Charging Date occurs.

+3.9A From the PCF Activation Date, should a Construction Agreement be terminated, or Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity be reduced before the Trigger Date, the Cancellation Charge shall be calculated as:

+Cancellation Charge = Cancellation Charge (Attributable) plus Progression Commitment Fee

+where Cancellation Charge (Attributable) is the amount calculated using the formula in Paragraph 3.9.

 3.10 Where the Construction Agreement is terminated or Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity is reduced on or after the Trigger Date but prior to the Charging Date

-Where a Construction Agreement is terminated or Transmission Entry Capacity is reduced or Developer Capacity is reduced or Interconnector User Commitment Capacity is reduced on or after the Trigger Date but prior to the Charging Date a User shall pay the Cancellation Charge calculated as follows:
+Where a Construction Agreement is terminated or Transmission Entry Capacity is reduced or Developer Capacity is reduced or Interconnector User Commitment Capacity is reduced on or after the Trigger Date but prior to the Charging Date, before the PCF Activation Date or where the PCF Activation Date has not been set, a User shall pay the Cancellation Charge calculated as follows:

 Cancellation Charge = the sum of (a) Fixed Attributable Works Cancellation Charge or Actual Attributable Works Cancellation Charge and (b) Wider Cancellation Charge